 In the same year, the number of complaints of online crime to the Internet Crime Complaints Center shot up to 791,790 – a 69.4% increase from the 467,361 complaints logged in 2019.
 The total monetary losses of online crime were reported to be over $4.2 billion in 2020, which is a 20% increase from the $3.5 billion estimated losses the previous year.
 Though exact data from the 2022 fiscal year is still coming in, an estimate by AtlasVPN puts the projection at $10.47 billion, representing a whopping increase of over 50% as the economic landscape entered the recession zone.

 With such a close link between online crime and economic hardship, it is more essential than ever to protect your business against fraudsters.
 Corporate downsizing, for example, and a reduction of staff, including managers, can have detrimental effects on any corporation.

 In such cases, the reduced workforce can be asked to take on tasks that fall outside of their scope of expertise and for which they may not have had risk mitigation training.
 Meanwhile, security teams can be neglected, with budget reductions providing criminals with increased opportunities.

-How Has Recession Impacted Fraud in the UK?
+How Has the Recession Impacted Fraud in the UK?

-During a recession, people can be more financially vulnerable, prompting criminals to attack.
+During a recession, people feeling the squeeze of inflation can be more financially vulnerable, and thus vulnerable to fraudsters.
 The 2008 recession saw a 2.1% fall in GDP and a 7.3% increase in fraud offenses in the UK.

 At around the same time, the Office for National Statistics reported that the proportion of CSEW plastic card users who had been a victim of card fraud rose from 4% in 2006–07 up to 6% by 2009.